microsoft/Windows-IoT-Samples/AppServiceSharedNotepad/README.md

 ## Load the projects in Visual Studio
 ___

 You can find the source code for this sample by downloading a zip of all of our samples in WIndows 10 IoT Enterprise folder and navigating to the `samples-develop\AppServiceBlinky`.
 Make a copy of the folder on your disk and open the projects from Visual Studio.
-BlinkyService.sln implements the app service and must be started first.
-BlinkyClient.sln implements the app service client.
+NotepadService.sln implements the app service and must be started first.
+NotepadClientBackground.sln implements the app service client.

 ## Deploy your app